 Does kelp contain too much iodine?

-For instance, kelp may contain from to 514 mcg to 6571 mcg of iodine per gram.
-That’s depending on the preharvest conditions.
+For instance, kelp may contain between 514 mcg to 6571 mcg of iodine per gram.
+That depends on the pre-harvest conditions.
 Kelp that has been sun-bleached has the lowest amount.
 Contrary, fresh kelp has the highest (3).